 The Tkach Law Firm provides a one-stop shop for legal services related to victims of automobile accidents, job-site injuries, criminal defense, and traffic citations.
-Their success stems from their methodical and agressive approach to defending their clients, and their amazing processes that keep their clients informed every step of the way.
-This committment to making legal services easier on their clients has fueled their growth over the years.
+Their success stems from their methodical and aggressive approach to defending their clients, and their amazing processes that keep their clients informed every step of the way.
+This commitment to making legal services easier on their clients has fueled their growth over the years.

 Analytics to track conversions from prospects to clients was set up months before the new design went live.
 Over the first 6 weeks after the new design was launched, the website's conversion rate jumped an amazing average of 45%.